PAPERS / PRESS / PRESENTATIONS

 Tin Can connects remote meeting participants and visualizes meeting processes on an iPad.
 The system collects and visualizes background tasks like taking notes, managing the agenda, sharing relevant content, tracking todos, and managing meeting process in a distributed interface.

 A web-based system for facilitating question asking and answering in conference situations.
-By putting question-asking on the web, it allows a remote audience to participate in the same way that the local audience does.
 Read more in our CHI paper

 A virtual world application that uses physical embedded sensor nodes with cameras and displays as portals between the real and virtual world.
 In collaboration with the Responsive Environments Group